Provo, Utah: Transportation

 The Provo Municipal Airport is Utah's second busiest airport regarding the number of aircraft take-offs and landings.
 Allegiant Airlines has been based out of the airport since 2022.

-People
+Notable people

 Provo is home to (or the hometown of) many well-known people, including The Osmonds (including Donny, Marie, and the Osmond Brothers), LDS Church apostle Dallin H. Oaks, and NFL and BYU quarterback Steve Young.
-Robert Redford also maintains a home at the nearby Sundance Resort, just up Provo Canyon.

 Goodwin Knight, who served as the 35th Governor of California (1947–1953), was born in Provo.
 The global economist Dambisa Moyo moved to Provo following her marriage to Qualtrics co-founder Jared Smith.

 Sister cities

 Provo has three sister cities designated by Sister Cities International: